Georgia state House primary voided over error; redo ordered

-ATLANTA — A Georgia judge has ordered a redo in a state House primary election where dozens cast their ballots in the wrong race.
+ATLANTA — A judge has ordered the election for a state House seat in North Georgia be redone after dozens voted in the wrong race.

-The Atlanta Journal-Constitution reports Chris Erwin had appeared to have won the House District 28 Republican primary in May by 67 votes over Rep. Dan Gasaway.

-But Gasaway discovered that mapping mistakes led hundreds of voters to receive letters assigning them to the wrong House district.
+Rep. Dan Gasaway, of Homer, will get another chance to retain his seat after it appeared he lost the May 22 Republican primary to challenger Chris Erwin by 67 votes, The Atlanta Journal-Constitution reported .

-On Wednesday, Senior Superior Court Judge David Sweat ruled that a new Republican primary election will take place Dec.
-4.
+Senior Superior Court Judge David Sweat on Wednesday ordered a new primary election held Dec.
+4. With no Democrat in the race, the primary winner will become the district's state representative.

+The error, which was acknowledged by Habersham County election officials in a letter sent to affected voters, occurred when mapping mistakes led to some voters being put in a neighboring district represented by state Rep. Terry Rogers.
+It came after repeated changes in recent years to district maps.

+Habersham election officials said that 402 registered voters received letters notifying them they had been assigned to the wrong House district.
+Of those, 70 participated in the Republican primary — just over Gasaway's margin of defeat.

 The district includes about half of Habersham County, as well as Banks and Stephens counties in Georgia's northeast corner.